PavelTishkin/python-lambda-workshop/3_terraform/README.md

 You can run the above command any time you make any changes to your code, it will pick it up and update just the resources that are changed

 As a result of command executing, you will find a new file terraform.tfstate added to your folder.
-This file is used to track all the changes that Terraform applies to the remote environment.
+This file is used to track all the changes that Terraform applies to the remote environment

 ### Test changes